Eight Forest Lane

 • Sift directly into the bowl, plain flour, baking powder and salt and slowly start to beat it in to the batter.
 Add in milk bit by bit as you are combining the dry ingredients until all milk is used and batter is light and creamy.

-• To make the orange glaze.
-Sift icing sugar into a bowl and add 2 tablespoons of orange juice and whisk to combine ensuring there are no lumps of sugar.
+• Make the orange glaze: Sift icing sugar into a bowl and add 2 tablespoons of orange juice and whisk to combine ensuring there are no lumps of sugar.
 Once cake is completely cool, place a piece of baking paper under the wire rack to catch the excess glaze and drizzle it over the top of the cake until the top is fully covered.
 Top with a sprinkle of more orange zest if desired.
 Let icing set and then slice and enjoy!
-Cake is best enjoyed at room temperature but can be stored in the fridge for a 3-4 days in an airtight container.

 Notes